 - No Nasty Collateral Evaluation Surprises

 Let’s say you need to pledge $60,000 worth of assets as collateral for a secured loan.
 Your $40,000 vehicle plus $20,000 piece of equipment should take care of that, right?
 Wrong!
-Banks are notorious for under-valuing collateral, and may deem that your assets are only worth $40,000.
+Banks are known for often times under-valuing collateral, and may deem that your assets are only worth $40,000.
 That means you need to come up with another $20,000 – which, again, is $20,000 according to the bank; not according to you.

 However, ws mentioned above, unsecured loans don’t require collateral of any kind.
-So you don’t have to worry about dealing with a bank’s ridiculous and frankly, offensive lowball evaluation.

 The Bottom Line